telerik/ajax-docs/getting-started/installation/web-config-settings-overview.md

 </telerik.web.ui>
 ````

-### RadMediaPlayer
+### MediaPlayer

-You can add RadMediaPlayer MIME settings to the web.config file:
+The following example demonstrates how to add the MediaPlayer MIME settings to the `web.config` file.

-**Example 8**: Adding the respective MIME settings:

 ````XML
 <system.webServer>